chunkangwong/arcgis-national-parks-visitorship/README.md

-# React ArcGIS Calcite App
+# ArcGIS National Parks Visitorship

 This project is to demonstrate the use of Calcite component and ArcGIS JavaSript API in a React app.